-Looking for nice tweets to post on Twitter?
+Are you looking for nice tweets to post on Twitter?

-It can take a while to find your groove on Twitter.
+It can take a while to find your GROOVE on Twitter.

 We hope you find these helpful as you grow your Twitter audience!